embanhanh/heartie-be/README.md

 - Common route prefixes:
   - `/auth` → register, login, logout, refresh
   - `/products`, `/categories`, `/product-variants`, `/banners`, `/interactions`, `/ratings`, `/orders`, `/vouchers`, etc.

+### Dashboard & statistics API

+The `stats` module exposes cached dashboard endpoints that combine live queries, Redis caching, and daily snapshots written by a cron job into the `daily_statistics` table.

+- `GET /stats/overview?from=&to=&branchId=` — KPI block for revenue, orders, customers with previous-period deltas.
+- `GET /stats/revenue-chart?from=&to=&branchId=&bucketDays=` — Daily (or bucketed) revenue/order counts blending historical snapshots with same-day live data.
+- `GET /stats/order-status?from=&to=&branchId=` — Grouped order status breakdown (pending, shipping, completed, cancelled).
+- `GET /stats/product-views?branchId=&limit=` and `GET /stats/article-views?limit=` — Leaderboards sourced from Redis sorted sets (`ZINCRBY` on every product/article detail request).
+- `GET /products/top-selling?from=&to=&branchId=&limit=` — Heavy aggregation served from Redis cache with a short TTL.
+- `GET /products/low-stock?branchId=&threshold=&limit=` — Surface variants that are below branch/global stock thresholds.

+> Redis keys are automatically namespaced with `stats:*`.
+To keep dashboards responsive, every cached response has a small TTL (5–10 minutes) and the cron snapshot (1AM server time) pre-populates long-range data so the UI is never blocked by large `GROUP BY` scans.

 ## Testing